1. Skip to content

 "The Federal Constitutional Court has saved this law, has made it watertight to a certain extent," political scientist Albrecht von Lucke told DW after the verdict was published.

-This clause has long been part of Germany's electoral law.
-Still, the ruling parties had modified part of it, abolishing the "Grundmandatsklausel" (basic mandate clause), which enabled a party that won at least three constituencies ("direct mandates") to enter the Bundestag with a full parliamentary group even if failed to clear the 5% threshold to enter parliament.
+The ruling parties had sought to abolish the "Grundmandatsklausel" (basic mandate clause), which enabled a party that won at least three constituencies ("direct mandates") to enter the Bundestag with a full parliamentary group even if failed to clear the 5% threshold.

 How do German elections work?